Spotify preps to go public with 60M subscribers, outpacing Apple

 This is a highly unusual move and has been met with widespread skepticism.
 While many companies dread the IPO process, which involves bankers rounding up institutional investors and determining a price for its debut, it is an opportunity to raise money for the company.

 By skipping this, Spotify is potentially missing out on hundreds of millions in proceeds from the IPO, but it could do a secondary offering to raise cash at a later date.
-Spotify is said to be on track to complete this before the end of the year, which was previously reported by the Wall Street Journal.
+Spotify is said to be on track to complete this before the end of the year, which was previously reported by The Wall Street Journal.

 Spotify growth has been fueled by several important product developments: